 The performance of Scenario 2 varies by state, with the mechanism to assign only certain customers (new and replacement and DER adopters) to alternative tariffs performing particularly well in NSW and Tasmania and poorly in WA and Victoria.
-In NSW and Tasmania this mechanism actually outperforms Scenario 3 implying that a selective opt-out mechanism may be just as effective as a non-selective mechanism in these states.
-In NSW in particular this result is driven by the form of the alternative tariff (declining block rather than maximum demand) which strongly discourages DER adoption especially for large customers and therefore inhibits large adoption of inefficient DER and improves economic benefits.
+In NSW, this result is driven by the form of the alternative tariff (declining block rather than maximum demand) which strongly discourages DER adoption for large usage customers and therefore inhibits large adoption of inefficient DER and improves economic benefits.